What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

 Sculpt & Reform Physiotherapy and Clinical Pilates is set in a home studio, therefore there is plenty of room for changing and convenient toilet facilities.

-Will I be able to claim the Pilates sessions on my private health insurance?
+Will I be able to claim the Clinical Equipment sessions on my private health insurance?

-You most certainly can claim Pilates on your private health insurance if you have extras cover for physiotherapy.
+If you are deemed to have a Health Condition that is benefited by Physiotherapy, and you have an Initial one-on-one Assessment at our studio, you can claim the Clinical Equipment sessions on your private health insurance if you have extras cover for physiotherapy.
 The HiCaps machine on site enables automatic private health insurance rebates, where you only pay the difference.
 I have credit card and eftpos facilities as well.
 The amount of money you will receive on rebate will depend on which health insurance fund you are with, and your level of cover (you will need to contact your fund to find out exact rebates).
 Your first visit will attract a higher rebate.
-The code used for Pilates sessions is 560 (Physiotherapy group consultation).
+The code used for the Clinical Equipment classes is 560 (Physiotherapy group consultation).
 Rebates on average tend to range from $8 – $30, but please check with your health fund for exact amounts.

 What is HiCaps?